 Herniated Disc Diagnosis

-If a herniated cervical disc is suspected, the doctor will use X-ray imaging, computed tomography (CT) scans, or magnetic resonance imaging (MRI) to confirm the diagnosis.
-Because X-ray imaging can only show issues with the bones themselves and not the disc, nerves, and spinal cord, a CT or MRI scan may also be necessary.
+If doctors suspect a cervical herniated disc, they will use an X-ray to confirm the diagnosis.
+Because X-rays can only show issues with the bones, the doctor may order a CT or MRI scan.

-Most patients see improvement with nonsurgical treatments that are primarily designed to reduce the pain, inflammation, and muscle stiffness that accompany the herniated disc.
-Medication is usually enough to manage any pain, and any numbness or tingling sensations tend to improve with time and rest.
+Most patients see rapid improvement with medicines that reduce pain, inflammation, and muscle stiffness that accompany a herniated disc.
+Medicines manage the pain while any numbness or tingling sensations tend to improve with time and rest.

 - Physical therapy and/or exercises to relieve the pressure on the nerves

 - Medications to reduce swelling and pain, such as non-steroidal anti-inflammatory drugs (NSAIDs)

 - Epidural steroid injections and nerve root injections reduce swelling around the affected disc and nerves, as well as relieve acute pain radiating to the hips or down the legs.

 If the pain, numbness, and other symptoms persist for more than 6-12 weeks, or if evidence suggests a severe spinal cord compression, your doctor may recommend surgery.

 Anterior Cervical Discectomy and Spinal Fusion involve removing the bad disc through the front of the neck.
 This will relieve the pressure on the nerves and/or spinal cord.
 Because most (if not all) of the disc gets removed, a fusion procedure will then stabilize the spine.
 A fusion procedure involves a small bone graft, screws, and rods to ensure that the bones fuse properly.